The Best Bathroom Flooring Ideas

 Cork is waterproof, resilient and warm, so it’s both splash-proof and comfortable underfoot.
 It has a textured surface that’s slightly slip resistance, too.

 It comes in 12" x 12" tiles and 1' x 3' planks, each with grain patterns that range from subtle to wild.
 The tiles and planks are DIY-friendly, but they create a lot of seams.
 It’s a good idea to install unfinished cork, then coat your bathroom floors with a good sealer that will help guard seams against moisture.

 Cork is made from harvested tree bark that grows back again, so it’s sustainable as well as biodegradable.
-Cork flooring should be resealed every 2 to 3 years.
+Cork flooring should be resealed every two to three years.

 Although it’s moisture-proof it’s susceptible to staining, so wipe up spills immediately.
 Look for linoleum with a protective coating to help prevent scratches and stains.

 If you’d like a little luxury, stone tile delivers — for a price.
 You’ll find naturally beautiful stone tiles made of travertine, granite, marble, limestone and slate for $2 to $100 per square foot.